 🏫 Public schools are going to be open again - the general assumption is that children are more resistant to coronavirus, pupils don't need to be hospitalized as often as adults.
 Their illness usually takes a milder course too - only 1% of COVID-19 patients in Italy were children, and only 11% of them required medical assistance.

 🎂 Public outdoor events' risk depends mostly on the distance between the participants and the use of masks.
+Our coronavirus mask calculator can help you make an informed decision about the kind of mask you need to protect yourself.
 We also need to consider the number of infected people in the given area.
 The scientists are still testing the spreading of COVID-19 - they're even organizing free shows for volunteers to check how many of them will get infected!

 How did we build our event planning calculator?